ColeParsons/blog/README.md

 # blog
-blog(not finished).
+blog for Jennifer Whitmer(JENIBEEE).
-Launch date is currently unknown.
+Launch date is currently postponed until further notice, due to lack of resources